JuliaDynamics/ComplexityMeasures.jl/docs/src/devdocs.md

 3. Implement dispatch for [`entropy`](@ref) with the relevant [`EntropyDefinition`](@ref).
     If your estimator works for multiple entropies, implement one method for [`entropy`](@ref) for each of them.

+### Tests

+You need to add tests verifying that your estimator actually convergences, within some reasonable tolerance (that you define), to the true entropy of data from some known distribution.
+Have a look in the tests for existing estimators for inspiration (you can just copy-paste one of the existing tests, or make them more elaborate if you want to).

 ## Adding a new `EntropyDefinition`